SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Open up the included “tex”-folder inside your project folder and import the _dif.jpg map of your Renderpeople model into any advanced photo editing software, like Adobe Photoshop.

-When your texture has been loaded, it´s time to create a new layer, which will contain the base-color of our new mannequin model.
+When your texture has been loaded, it´s time to create a new layer, which will contain the base color of our new mannequin model.
 Create a new layer and fill it with any color.
-In this case I will use a very bright yellow to create a plastic-like look.
+In this case, I will use a very bright yellow to create a plastic-like look.

-Finally, activate masking mode – you should now see that the white masking-channel has been activated next to your color-layer.
+Finally, activate masking mode – you should now see that the white masking channel has been activated next to your color layer.

 Renderpeople texture map with color selection tool in photoshop_dif.jpg loaded into Adobe Photoshop CC

 When your layer is filled with color, we now need to define the area we want to colorize.
-Renderpeople models come with many different specular masks which we can use to limit the colorization to the area of the models skin and hair.
-Import the _skin01.tif and _hair01.tif mask into the same document, so that all maps align perfectly.
+Renderpeople models come with many different specular masks which we can use to limit the colorization to the area of the model’s skin and hair.
+Import the _skin01.tif and _hair01.tif mask into the same document so that all maps align perfectly.
 This is very important, as otherwise the masking will not work correctly and create artifacts in the renderings.
 Now, in the layers tab, move those new maps so that they are placed above every other map.
-Select the top mask and set it´s blend mode to “linear dodge” or “add”.
-Now, those two maps will merge the white areas with each other to create a perfectly added skin and hair-mask.
+Select the top mask and set its blend mode to “linear dodge” or “add”.
+Now, those two maps will merge the white areas with each other to create a perfectly added skin and hair mask.

 Merge both maps with each other and select the whole document [CTRL+A].
 Now copy the black and white information to use them as a mask for our mannequin color layer [CTRL+C]